-Researchers at the University of California, Berkeley (UC Berkeley; Berkeley, CA) have developed a flexible sensor that uses organic light-emitting diodes (OLEDs) to map blood-oxygen levels over large areas of skin, tissue, and organs, with the goal of giving doctors a way to monitor healing wounds in real time.
+Researchers created a flexible skin sensor that maps blood-oxygen levels over large areas of skin, tissue, and organs using organic light-emitting diodes (OLEDs), to provide doctors with a way to monitor healing wounds in real-time.

-The sensor is made of organic electronics printed on bendable plastic that molds to the contours of the body.
-Unlike fingertip oximeters, it can detect blood-oxygen levels at nine points in a grid and can be placed anywhere on the skin.
-It could potentially be used to map oxygenation of skin grafts, or to look through the skin to monitor oxygen levels in transplanted organs, the researchers say.
+The sensor is made of organic electronics printed on bendable plastic that conforms to the body’s contours.
+It can detect blood-oxygen levels at nine points on a grid, unlike fingertip oximeters, and can be placed anywhere on the skin.
+According to the researchers, it could map the oxygenation of skin grafts or look through the skin for monitoring oxygen levels in transplanted organs.

 Existing oximeters only work on partially transparent areas of the body, such as the fingertips or earlobes.
 Researchers took their work a step further by developing a method of measuring oxygenation in tissue using reflected light rather than transmitted light.

 An array of alternating red and near-IR OLEDs and organic photodiodes printed on a flexible material makes up the skin sensor.
 They used the sensor to track the overall blood-oxygen levels on the forehead of a volunteer who breathed air with progressively lower oxygen concentrations and discovered that they matched those measured with a standard fingertip oximeter.